 The building includes a large assembly space with media briefing area, offices, public payment counter, conference rooms and other support spaces.
 The utilization of sloped roofs allows for a generous overhang area for outdoor gatherings and provides an efficient means of rainwater drainage through the use of rain chains.
 Stained and sealed wood panels and slats on the exterior are integrated into the façade and overhang – a nod to the campus’ trellis motif.

-Also included with the project is a pedestrian plaza connecting the building and Parking Structure 5 with the rest of campus, creating a strong sense of place.
-The activated plaza space extends out toward the campus for those using the parking structure, while the Welcome Center at the northerly edge of the plaza leans inward from the trees, inviting new students to find out more about the University.
+Also included with the project is a pedestrian plaza with sculpture art connecting the Welcome Center and Parking Structure 5 with the rest of campus, creating a strong sense of place.
+The activated plaza space extends out toward the campus for those using the parking structure, while the Welcome Center leans inward inviting new students to find out more about the University.

 The Welcome Center is designed to achieve LEED Gold certification.